 The concept of risk in global life has not been fully understood and explored and this book attempts to examine what it entails in the fast changing, interconnected and complex world.
-The foundation of safety systems, risk has been considered as relatively simple, predictable, and therefore, assessable and manageable phenomenon.
+As a foundational component of safety systems, risk has been considered relatively simple, predictable, and therefore, assessable and manageable phenomenon.
 Social and political sciences prefer the terminology of security to capture the dimension of risk which is more complex and more consequential to survival.
 Risk has become more human-made and intentional today, and this book explores innovative approaches and engages in theoretical and policy debates to capture its political and security dimensions.

 Table of Contents